yzabxelle/SaseVolHacks/README.md

 else:
   print("You are", result, "% more efficent than just using car to travel!")

-#Grams of CO2 eliminated in acutal compared to completely car in the total distance
-savedCO2 = totalCO2 - actualCO2!")

-#Grams of CO2 eliminated in acutal compared to completely car in the total distance
+#Grams of CO2 eliminated in actual compared to completely car in the total distance
 savedCO2 = totalCO2 - actualCO2